eduk8s-labs/lab-getting-started-with-carvel/workshop/content/exercises/7-pushing-images-to-a-registry.md

             RemoteURL: https://github.com/eduk8s-labs/sample-app-go
             SHA: b677913bc9e92c45d6136b776bce011b45666619
             Type: git
-Resource  deployment/simple-app (apps/v1) namespace: lab-getting-started-k14s-w01-s005
+Resource  deployment/simple-app (apps/v1) namespace: {{session_namespace}}

 1 images

 Succeeded
 ```

-As a benefit of using __kbld__, you will see that image digest reference (e.g. {{ registry_host }}/carvel/sample-app-go@sha256:4c8b96...) was used instead of a tagged reference (e.g. kbld:docker-io...).
+A benefit of using `kbld` you will see is that the image digest reference (e.g. {{ registry_host }}/carvel/sample-app-go@sha256:4c8b96...) was used instead of a tagged reference (e.g. kbld:docker-io...).

-Digest references are preferred to other image reference forms as they are `immutable`, hence provide a gurantee that exact version of built software will be deployed.
+Digest references are preferred to other image reference forms as they are `immutable`, hence provide a guarantee that the exact version of built software will be deployed.